Image courtesy of The Ice Cream Social - FYI, that's a grilled peach and a sprig of rosemary!

 Photo courtesy of Sweet Ritual.

 When it comes to smooth, creamy satisfaction, Cool Haus knocks it out of the park.
 These folks specialize in ice cream cookie sandwiches, one of man's greatest inventions.
 A rotating selection of cookies and scoop flavors allows you to create a different, custom cookie sandwich every time you stop by the truck.
 Their ice cream is plenty yummy, and when it is sandwiched between two freshly baked cookies there is a pretty much no way to resist it.
 I love that they give you a huge scoop of ice cream, the perfect proportion to match the size of their cookies.
 Also?
 Edible wrappers.
 Get the eff out.
 Cool Haus is the funnest place ever.
-My only gripe is that I am not smart enough to figure out where the hell it is half the time.
-My kingdom for a regularly updated address on their web site.
+This truck moves now and then, so be sure to confirm their current location before hunting them down.

 Images courtesy of Mike Galante